-One of our roving Timber and Steel reporters, Bill Quinn, has 36 000 rules and observations for festivals, an important one this time of year being that if you sit in one place for the whole festival, then eventually the festival passes you by.
+One of our roving Timber and Steel reporters, Bill Quinn, has 36 000 rules and observations for festivals.
+An important one this time of year is that if you sit in one place for the whole festival, then eventually the whole festival passes you by.

 And so it was on Boxing Day that one of these myriad chance happenings happened.

-(For porpoises of clarification, Bill is the new ‘33% of the next year Queenslander’, while Chanel is performing in The Soldier’s Wife.)
+(For porpoises of clarification, Bill is the new temporary Queenslander and Chanel is performing in The Soldier’s Wife.)

-And this led to a meeting with the just as lovely Deborah Suckling, the brains and organisational braun behind The Soldier’s Wife.
+This led to a meeting with the just as lovely Deborah Suckling, the brains and organisational brawn behind The Soldier’s Wife.
 Currently an irregularly performed concert, matching female singer-songwriters with “..the partners of Australian servicemen – both past and present – and putting the experience, emotions and lives of those women into song”.